Gurrt/software-process/assignment-2/lean.md

   the customer. *Muda* can be divided into two types: *muda* type I, which has no value for the customer but it is necessary for the manufacturing of the product; and *muda* type 2, which has no value for the customer and it is not necessary either.
-The aim is to eliminate the *muda* type 2 but there is no straightforward way of doing it because of the variety of things that can be considered waste.
+It aims to eliminate the *muda* type 2 but there is no straightforward way of doing it because of the variety of things that can be considered waste.